Akunnadove/OCR-Projects/AI Engineer’s Take - Home Test/README.md

 # Receipt Data Extraction
 This project has been executed using OCR and Python programming language.

-#### NOTE
-THIS WORK IS STRICTLY MY SUBMISSION AND WASN'T COPIED FROM ANYWHERE.USE WITH CARE.
+#### NOTE: THIS WORK IS STRICTLY MY SUBMISSION AND WASN'T COPIED FROM ANYWHERE.USE WITH CARE.

 #### Programming Language, Tool, and Library Used
 * Python